 - Mark the date and amount on the bag then store in the freezer.

 That’s it!
-When ready to use it in recipes (such as baked goods like bread and cakes ), thaw then drain excess water by patting with paper towels or allowing it to drain in a colander for awhile.
+When ready to use it in recipes (such as baked goods like breads and cakes ), thaw then drain excess water by patting with paper towels or allowing it to drain in a colander for awhile.

 Tip: If you prefer cubed form, first blanch the cubes in boiling water for a couple minutes before packing (peeled or unpeeled).
 Works well for vegetable medleys, lasagna, etc.